Doctoral Leadership Program in Early Childhood Intervention

 A core group of faculty at UConn represent a formal collaboration across two schools, the Neag School of Education (Department of Educational Psychology which contains the Special Education Department) at the UConn Storrs Campus and the School of Medicine (Department of Pediatrics and Community Medicine) on the UConn Health Farmington Campus.

-Mary Beth Bruder, PhD (Co-PI) is a tenured professor in the Depts. of Pediatrics and Community Medicine in School of Medicine at the University of CT with a joint appointment in the Neag School of Education.
+Mary Beth Bruder, Ph.D.
+(Co-PI) is a tenured professor in the Dept. of Pediatrics and Community Medicine in the UConn School of Medicine, with a joint appointment in the Neag School of Education.

 Dr. George Sugai (Co-PI) received his M.Ed. in 1974 and Ph.D. in 1980 at the University of Washington.
-Currently at the University of Connecticut, Dr. Sugai is Neag Endowed Chair in Behavior Disorders and professor with tenure.
+Currently at the University of Connecticut, Dr. Sugai is the a tenured professor and a Neag Endowed Chair in Behavior Disorders.